 Last Updated on

-WHY GO: There are quite a few ways to approach Lancaster County PA; experiencing the city itself as an arts magnet, getting lost among the “Simple Folk” in the surrounding farmlands – or stepping back in time to study the seeds of Amish and Mennonite life in the region.
+WHY GO: There are quite a few ways to approach Lancaster County PA; experiencing the city of Lancaster PA itself as an arts magnet, getting lost among the “Simple Folk” in the surrounding farmlands of Lancaster PA Amish Country– or stepping back in time to study the seeds of Amish and Mennonite life in the region.

 Things To Do In Lancaster County PA

 VISIT: Hans Herr House and Eastern Woodland Longhouse.
 Built in 1719, the Hans Herr House is the oldest building in Lancaster County, and the longest standing Mennonite Meeting House in the USA.
 And it wasn’t even built by Hans Herr (who may or may not have even left Germany), but by his son Christian Herr.

 What makes this historic site in the middle of PA Dutch farmland so compelling, though, is what has been preserved, and the story it tells about Mennonite life throughout the centuries.
 Costumed interpreters take you into and through the house; the year 1719 is chiseled in stone over the front door.

 In the late 1600’s and 1700’s, European contact with the indigenous tribes was generally hostile.
 However, journal entries written by the Herr family note that on cold mornings, they would often find Native Americans sleeping on their kitchen floor, indicating a gracious if not friendly connection.

 The whole 11-acre complex, which encompasses a blacksmith shop, smokehouse, museums and thriving fruit tree grove provides a fascinating look at pioneer life.
 April –Nov.
 Mon-Sat.
 9am-4pm; one house $8, two houses $15.
 Check website for tour times.

 VISIT/TOUR: Ephrata Cloister, Ephrata.
 Take a 45-minute guided tour of one of the most peculiar monastic compounds to ever crop up in this center of religious tolerance.
 Conrad Beissel was a restless, but charismatic soul, striving, some would say, to just be left alone in the Pennsylvania woodlands.

 In 1750 the community, with its own Latin Academy and large printing press, reached its peak of 300 members.
 Entertaining and engaging guide Nick Seigert, dressed as a “Brother” in a flowing white robe, takes you through a typical day and night in 1750; most of the daylight and nighttime hours were devoted to prayer, some light spinning and calligraphy work, one meal of fruit and nuts, and an intense two hour “Jesus is coming like a thief in the night” midnight service.

 No big surprise that many left quickly, and that a celibate group without long-term plans (Christ would arrive any minute to take them home, after all), would die out pretty quickly following Beissel’s death in 1768.
 But it makes for a very thought-provoking and compelling tour.
 Mon-Sat.
 9-5, Sun Noon – 5pm, $10 adults, $6 kids.

 VISIT: National Watch and Clock Museum, Columbia.
 Punch your souvenir ticket into a Time Clock then walk through a time portal.
 From Stonehenge and Sundials to ultra-modern digitals, this museum is one cool way to “pass” time.

-Where to Eat in Lancaster Country PA
+Restaurants in Lancaster County PA

 EAT: The Log Cabin, Ephrata.
 Opened in the 30’s as a restaurant, this cabin in the woods, so remote it served as a speakeasy back in the day, takes some getting to.
 Most likely because of that, The Log Cabin – actually two of them co-joined – has earned icon status in these parts.
 The mood is upscale and quirky – with a 1700’s log-cabin’y vibe and piped in music spanning Mozart to the Batman Theme.